-Prioritisation amendments Feedback received during consultation placed emphasis on areas not reflected in the Draft RLTP.
-This resulted in new state highways being identified as a key outcome area in the scoring.
-This meant the relativity of other projects and within activity classes wasn't adversely affected, and ensured the programme prioritisation better reflected the quantum and sentiment of feedback received.
-Minor amendments to the weightings of Strategic Objectives (namely Public Transport and Decarbonisation) were also made to better reflect public feedback (see Appendix 8).
-Category 3 project amendments Following a review of the Hearings, in conjunction with the Plans and Programmes, amendments were made to Appendix 6 to include the following projects: ATOC Transformation Programme Community Bike Hubs Level Crossings Removal Groups 3-5 Ormiston Town Centre Link Airport to Botany (Route Protection & Implementation) Albany Network Improvements Plan: Lucas Creek Bridge & The Avenue Intersection Improvements Chapel Road realignment Title & Description improvements Greater detail and specificity was provided to support better understanding of project items and what their intended scopes entailed, especially for AT Programmes.
-AT Programme Amendments were made to Years 1-3 to the AT programme to reflect feedback and advocacy from stakeholders received during consultation.
-This resulted in small increases or the reprofiling of several items, namely: • Renewals Parking and other (additional \$4.2 million funding in Y1) Unsealed Roads Improvements (Reprofiled to increase funding in Y1 & 2, with \$0.4 million additional funding) Bus Access and Optimisation (Reprofiled to increase funding in Y1 & 2, with \$0.3 million additional funding) • Decarb Ferries Stage 1 (Reprofiled with deferral of some costs to Y4-10) • First and Final Leg for Top 12 Stations (Reprofiled to increase funding in Y1) Dynamic Lanes (Reprofiled to increase funding in Y1 & 2).
-These were aligned with updates from available funding from the LTP, as outlined in the table below.
-Refinements to the AT programme items were also made, such as splitting the Point Chevalier to Westmere and Mangere West cycleways and introduction of the EMU Stabling Facilities and Other line (of which the \$6.5 million budget was re-allocated from the existing non-discretionary EMU stabling line item).
-These had scoring applied given their discretionary status.
+Prioritisation amendments Application of an additional score, within the ranking system, to discretionary State Highway Capacity Improvements projects to bring their median ranking to third place overall.
+This aligns with how the broad project types were ranked in the public survey as part of consultation (where State Highway projects emerged as the third overall priority on a weighted basis).
+It also improves RLTP alignment with the GPS.
+This change does not impact the order of projects within individual activity class rankings.
+Minor amendments to the weightings of Strategic Objectives used in the prioritisation (namely a small increase to the weighting of the 'Faster more reliable Public Transport' Objective and a small decrease to the 'Continued Decarbonisation of the Transport network Towards 2050' Objective) were also made to better reflect public feedback.
+Category 3 project amendments Following a review of the Hearings, in conjunction with the Plans and Programmes, amendments were made to Appendix 6 to include the following projects: ATOC Transformation Programme Community Bike Hubs Level Crossings Removal Groups 3-5 Ormiston Town Centre Link Airport to Botany (Route Protection & Implementation) Albany Network Improvements Plan: Lucas Creek Bridge & The Avenue Intersection Improvements Chapel Road realignment.
+Title & Description improvements Greater detail and specificity was provided to support better understanding of project items and what their intended scopes entailed, especially for AT Programmes.
+AT Programme Amendments were made to Years 1-3 to the AT programme to reflect feedback and advocacy from stakeholders received during consultation, along with small technical adjustments.
+This resulted in the reprofiling of several items, namely: Renewals Parking and other (Additional \$4.2 million funding in Y1)

+• Unsealed Roads Improvements (Re-profiled to increase funding in Y1 & 2 to \$12.5 million per year, with \$0.4 million additional funding) • Bus Access and Optimisation (Re-profiled to increase funding in Y1 & 2, with \$0.3 million additional funding) • Decarbonisation of Ferries Stage 1 (Re-profiled with deferral of \$26 million to Y4- 10 to reflect a revised delivery approach to the project) • First and Final Leg for Top 12 Stations (Re-profiled to increase funding in Y1) • Dynamic Lanes (Re-profiled to increase funding in Y1 & 2).
+Ch EN allo finements to the AT programme items were also made, such as splitting the Point evalier to Westmere and Mangere West cycleways and the introduction of the MU Stabling Facilities and Other line (of which the \$6.5 million budget was re- boated from the existing non-discretionary EMU stabling line item).
+These had bring applied given their discretionary status.